14. All Who Are Thirsty

 You will need to drink.
 This speaks of the act of receiving the Spirit by an open, transparent heart.
 Vulnerability and honesty are some of the hallmarks of a heart that is ready to be filled with the Spirit.
 There is a conscious decision of the will to go God's way instead of our way.
 It speaks of submission to follow the Shepherd wherever He leads.

 Whoever believes in Christ (v.
-38) will receive.
+38) will receive the Spirit.
 This is not an intellectual assent to the facts of the Gospel.
 It is a sincere, settled, inner belief that allows a different set of moral values to affect one's character.
 Jesus calls it being born-again (John 3:3).
 What does it mean to believe?
 If this is one of the conditions that God requires, we need to scrutinize it.
 Intellectual agreement to the facts of Christianity means to acknowledge that Jesus came into the world to save sinners, but just an intellectual agreement is not what it means to believe in the biblical sense of the word.
 So then, what does it mean to believe?

 Years ago, the great acrobat Karl Wallenda, otherwise known as Blondin, stretched a wire across Niagara Falls, a distance of around 1,000 feet and offered to carry anyone across in a wheelbarrow.
 Many believed that he could do it, but there were no takers.
 To get in the wheelbarrow and be taken across the chasm—that is the difference between intellectual agreements of what God has done in Christ and personal trust.
 Intellectual assessment recognizes that the wheelbarrow will get a person over the Niagara Falls, but the person doesn’t get in and trust someone to take him over the Falls.
 Personal trust, or belief in Christ, is releasing the will to be led by God and to live for Him by obeying His voice.